 CVT stands for continuously variable transmission, which is different from a conventional automatic transmission.
 The standard automatic features a complex series of gears that transmit the power of the engine to the wheels.
 The CVT, on the other hand, doesn’t have any gears.
 It features a pair of pulleys of variable width, connected by a belt.
 One pulley is connected to the engine, the other to the wheels.
 Because their width is variable, it changes depending on how much power the car needs, hence the term “continuously variable transmission”.

-We’ll start with a basic definition.
-When you see CVT, what it denotes is a “continuously variable transmission—which works just a little differently from a conventional transmission.
-To a certain extent, a CVT works much like a standard automatic.
-You operate it more or less normally—sliding the shift lever from Park into Drive, then zooming off!
+The CVT also works a little differently from a conventional transmission.
+To a certain extent, you do operate it more or less normally—sliding the shift lever from Park into Drive, then zooming off!
 From there, though, the CVT gets a little bit more complex.

 You see, with ordinary automatics, there are a set number of gears—so, for instance, you may see a vehicle marked as a “6-speed automatic.”
-Each of these gears accommodates a certain speed range, so as you start driving faster the car may automatically shift from the first gear into the second, and maybe then on to the third.
+Each of these gears accommodates a certain speed range, so as you start driving faster, the car may automatically shift from first gear into second, and maybe then on to the third.

-But is this the best kind of transmission for your next vehicle?
+But before actually buying a car with this type of transmission, you might want to look into the CVT transmission reliability.
+Is this the best kind of transmission for your next vehicle?
 Certainly, there are some advantages: